TechnoTUT/k3s/setup.md

 # k3s setup
+## Environment
+Operating System: Oracle Linux 9.3
+It will work on any Linux distribution.
 ## Install k3s
 Install k3s on a single node (master and worker) with the following command:
 ```bash